tomd1415/school_merit_tracker/README.md

 ## 10) Future considerations
 - Move sessions to a persistent store for production.
-- Harden auth beyond shared PINs.
 - Add automated tests for stock/merit edge cases and order state transitions.
+- Add email-backed password reset and account lockout.